prashkmr/MOVES/kitti/README.md

 Instructions to train MOVES using CARLA dataset

-1) Download the prepared KITTI datast from the link here and the test dataset from here.
-Copy the training data in a folder with name 'kitti' in the current directory.
+1) Download the prepared KITTI train and test datast from the link [here](https://www.kaggle.com/datasets/prashk1312/kitti-sequence-extracted-train-test).
+Copy the data in a folder with name 'kitti' in the current directory.

 2) Go inside the CARLA folder. to train the model run the following command